| Go

 the range by 74, 88 and 113% and subtract each from the high to get

 the lowest retracement objective.
 (Derived from Table B, Column 10).
+What about a Bear

 Market, in which the low of the previous 4-Year Cycle is taken out?
+A close below 64% would indicate

 the previous cycle bottom is likely to be taken out either as the current